varun03/varun03/README.md

 - 👋 Hi, i am varun
-- 👀 I’m interested in learning new thing , play with code and computer
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on new technology
+- 👀 I’m looking to collaborate on new technology
 - 📫 How to reach me : You can connect me on My email varunk1503@gmail.com

 <!---